Do you spend countless hours asking internet search engines what the best workout routine is?

 Are you tired of constantly second-guessing everything that you do in the weight room?

 If you are, don’t worry, you aren’t alone!

 Most amateur bodybuilders have been there before.

 The Curse of the Internet

-Ever since the mid-90s, the internet has been the biggest and best informational resource on the planet and it will continue to be that until the end of time.
+Ever since the mid-90s, the internet has been the biggest and best informational resource on the planet, and it will continue to be until the end of time.

 Everything that you could ever want to know about anything is always just a few clicks away.

 For people like us that are interested in building strength and muscle, this has been more of a curse than a blessing.